IDunion/OpenIDIDComm/README.md

 # Openidcomm

 ## Summary
 OpenIDComm extends the existing [OpenID for Verifiable Credential Issuance](https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html#name-credential-issuer-metadata) and [OpenID for Verifable Presentations](https://openid.bitbucket.io/connect/openid-4-verifiable-presentations-1_0.html) specifications with the feature to create a long term DIDComm connection between both parties.
+This connection could be used to facilitate issuer/verifier initiated re-issuance or re-verification of credentials.

 ## OID4VC Extension
+### In-Stream
 ![OID4VC Diagram](/Diagramme/eingelagert_4VC.png "OID4VC Extension")

 The Credential Issuer Metadata contains a new attribute `didcomm_required` describing if a DIDComm connection is required or optional to obtain the Verified Credential.